What are email reputation pools? (email IPs)

 Click on "Get your private email IP";

-Once upgraded, you'll see the private IP we assigned you;
+Once setup, you'll see the private IP we assigned you;

 You have nothing else to do, you're all set (you can use an email testing tool to check all emails are now delivered using the private IP);